Georgia, South Carolina lawmakers discuss Biden’s inauguration

 “It’s a special time in the life of our country when a new president is inaugurated and as I said earlier, I’m committed to trying to work with this administration,” said Rep. Buddy Carter (R-Ga.).

-“Working with the administration is going to be great, I mean, compared with what we’ve gone through the last four years,” said Rep. Jim Clyburn (D-S.C.).
+“Working with the administration is going to be great, I mean, compared with what we’ve gone through the last four years,” the South Carolina congressman said.

 “We will be able to bring along a lot of bipartisan support to get beyond COVID-19,” said Clyburn.